virgesmith/neworder/docs/api.md

 ```

-Returns the internal state of the generator in string format.
+Returns a hash of the internal state of the generator.
+Avoids the extra complexity of tranmitting variable-length strings over MPI.

 ### `neworder.MonteCarlo.stopping`